yugabyte/platform-go-client/docs/BulkImportParams.md

 ### NewBulkImportParams

-`func NewBulkImportParams(creatingUser Users, platformUrl string, s3Bucket string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *BulkImportParams`
+`func NewBulkImportParams(creatingUser Users, platformUrl string, platformVersion string, s3Bucket string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *BulkImportParams`

 NewBulkImportParams instantiates a new BulkImportParams object This constructor will assign default values to properties that have it defined,